luyadev/luya/docs/guide/install-cloud-docker.md

 ]);
 ```

-Without bucket, you can at least configured the asset manager to not create unique timestamp, this allows you to have multiple webservers at the same time:
+Without bucket, you can at least configured the asset manager to not create unique folder hashes, this allows you to have multiple webservers at the same time:

 ```php
 $config->component('assetManager', [